The pros and cons of single page applications (SPAs)

 Even if you haven't fully understood the mechanics of SPAs, they've likely been sitting under your nose with apps you use on a daily basis.

-An online entertaining and streaming platform Netflix is built on the React framework so delays don't interfere with the user's viewing experience.
-With an SPA approach, Netflix can stream a huge quantity of data to simultaneous users of the platform.
+An online entertaining and streaming platform Netflix is built on the React framework, so delays don’t interfere with the user’s viewing experience.
+With an SPA approach, Netflix can stream a huge quantity of data to simultaneous platform users.
 Netflix loads new data just in the browser when a viewer makes a new request, hence its speed.

-Gmail is a single-page application — that’s why you don't need to reload the page when clicking the messages in your inbox.
+Gmail is a single-page application — meaning you don’t need to reload the page when clicking the messages in your inbox.
 As all the data is loaded from the server at once.
 Same with Google Calendar and Drive.

 The online writing assistant Grammarly checks your grammar and spelling in real time largely thanks to AI, because of the advanced functionality of SAP, and because it's built on a Vue.js framework.
 As a result, a user can receive Grammarly real-time suggestions directly on the Google Doc to make their writing clear, correct, and understandable.